PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dq.rst

     .. versionadded:: 1.4.0

-    Return the TLS Server Name Indication (SNI) value sent by the client over DoT or DoH, if any
+    Return the TLS Server Name Indication (SNI) value sent by the client over DoT or DoH, if any.
+See :func:`SNIRule` for more information, especially about the availability of SNI over DoH.

     :returns: A string containing the TLS SNI value, if any